RV and Tent Campsites in State Parks

 Full-hookup -- nearby restrooms have flush toilets and warm showers, the campsite has sewer, water, electric hookup, picnic table, and fire ring

 Modern -- nearby restrooms have flush toilets and warm showers, the campsite has a picnic table and fire ring

-Rustic -- nearby restrooms have vault toilets, the campsite has a picnic table and fire ring
+Rustic -- nearby restrooms have non-flush toilets, the campsite has a picnic table and fire ring

-Modern/Rustic -- nearby restrooms have modern facilities in the warmer months, then have rustic facilities in the colder months, the campsite has a picnic table and fire ring
+Modern/Rustic -- nearby restrooms have modern facilities in the warmer months, then have non-flush facilities in the colder months, the campsite has a picnic table and fire ring

 Equestrian -- space for horses, available only at Kettle Creek and Promised Land state parks